William Gilbert and The Hurricane: a theosophical and western eclogue

 What’s New

-Added Feb 2019: Marsha Keith Schuchard, ‘William “Hurricane” Gilbert and the wilder shores of Freemasonry: revolutionary winds from Antigua, America, England, and Nova Scotia to Africa.
+- Added to further reading Feb 2019: Marsha Keith Schuchard,‘William “Hurricane” Gilbert and the wilder shores of Freemasonry: revolutionary winds from Antigua, America, England, and Nova Scotia to Africa.’